huggingface/hub-docs/docs/hub/datasets-usage.md

 test_dataset  = load_dataset("username/my_dataset", split="test")
 ```

-You can also upload datasets on Hugging Face:
+You can also upload datasets to the Hugging Face Hub:

 ```python
 my_new_dataset.push_to_hub("username/my_new_dataset")